judka-uriel/uriel-book/uriel_en.md

 known, none were found who were discerning.
 That is, even the Talmud acknowledges that a sage may lack discernment.
-The discerning here refers to people of insight who know how to foresee the consequences of their decisions in the future, of whom it is said in Divrei ha‑Yamim I [12:32](https://www.sefaria.org/I_Chronicles.12.33) thus: “And of the sons of Yissakhar, who had understanding of the times”.
+The discerning here refers to people of insight who know how to foresee the consequences of their decisions in the future, of whom it is said in Divrei ha‑yamim I [12:32](https://www.sefaria.org/I_Chronicles.12.33) thus: “And of the sons of Yissakhar, who had understanding of the times”.
 This same matter is addressed in Tamid [32a](https://www.sefaria.org/Tamid.32a.7), that a sage is one who